 Indestructible Dog Toys

-Let’s take a look at the best dog toys for Labradors that love to chew.
-Some of the chew toys we have chosen are labelled as ‘indestructible’ dog toys.
-This label is quite a claim, and it isn’t without its merits.
+The label ‘indestructible dog toy’ is quite a claim, and it isn’t without its merits.
 If the manufacturer has called a toy ‘indestructible’ you will usually see a guarantee quoted next to it.
 This means that if your dog does manage to destroy it, you will get a replacement for free (although usually after you have shelled out for postage) or a refund.

 Are They Truly Indestructible?

 Despite the guarantees, some dogs are made of tougher stuff than the toys.
-Especially if your Labrador is crossed with another breed known for their powerful jaws, like Pitbulls for example.
+Especially if your dog is crossed with another breed known for their powerful jaws, like Pitbulls for example.

 I have not yet found a dog toy on the market that has no reviews contradicting it’s ‘indestructible’ status, so do take this label with a pinch of salt.
 However, it is a good sign of the manufacturer’s confidence in the product if this word is coupled with a guarantee.
-After all, they wouldn’t offer it if they didn’t think it was going to be a rare occurrance.
-And if you do need indestructible items for your dog, you might also want to take a look at our indestructible dog bed guide.
+After all, they wouldn’t offer it if they didn’t think it was going to be a rare occurrence.

 Dog Chew Toys for Labradors

-Most Labradors will use anything they can get their teeth on as dog chew toys.
+Most dogs will use anything they can get their teeth on as dog chew toys.

 The Kong Extreme

-A great choice of Labrador chew toy is the Kong Extreme*.
+The best dog chew for extreme biters is the Kong Extreme*(paid link).
 In the traditional Kong shape we have all come to love, but made from a tougher and more durable material.

-We are massive fans of the Kong.
+The top contender for the best dog toy manufacturer is Kong.
 The idea behind it is to have something you can fill up with treats in a paste, kibble or frozen form.
 Your dog can then stay happy for hours munching down on it.
 They are great for keeping them occupied whilst you are busy or if you have to pop out and leave them at home.

 The Zogoflex Hurley Toy Bone